Louis-DR/OmniCores-BuildingBlocks/sources/encoding/gray/gray_to_binary.md

 The gray-to-binary conversion uses an iterative algorithm where each binary bit is computed based on the Gray code input and previously computed binary bits.
 The most significant bit (MSB) of the binary output equals the MSB of the Gray code input.
 For all other positions `i` (from MSB-1 down to LSB), the binary bit is computed as `binary[i] = binary[i+1] ^ gray[i]`.

 This sequential dependency from MSB to LSB means the conversion requires multiple logic levels but ensures perfect reconstruction of the original binary value.

+For non-power-of-two even ranges, an offset is subtracted from the result of the conversion.
+This offset corresponds to the reverse operation of the Gray encoding with pruning of the ends of the Grey sequence of the next higher power-of-two range.

 ## Paths